frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 ### runA

-We've already seen `FetchM#runA`, which runs a fetch returning the final result.
+We've already seen `FetchM#runA`, which runs a fetch that returns the final result:

 ```tut:book
 def program[F[_]](